jdxccz/TLE-Elimination/README.md

 Hui Zhi: design model architecture, Co-build the program structure and backbone, design and refine UI

 Xuechun Li: Co-build the program structure and backbone, build user input handler, and click-move logic

-In this project, we will build an arcade game named TLE Elimination.

 ## Game Set Up:
 The program will initialize a game board with the size of M*N. At the start of the game, the program will fill in the board with multiple layers of pictures on each entry.
 The player will have an empty container with a size S.